Spend Analysis 101:

 Spend Analysis in Excel

-Microsoft Excel, traditional, is an excellent tool to make powerful dashboards that can provide analysis, insight and alert managers in timely manner.
+Microsoft Excel, though traditional, is an excellent tool to make powerful dashboards that can provide analysis and deliver insights in a timely manner.
 Many people use Excel to analyze spend data but fail to do in the most effective and efficient way.
-Accounts payable or the general ledger usually have company spend data categorized by supplier or by product name and spend size.
-This data can easily be placed in an Excel spreadsheet to provide an overview of the company’s spend structure and to understand which part of supply chain needs to be prioritized.
+The spend data that is categorized by supplier or by name is usually found in the When this data is in an Excel spreadsheet, it provides the company an overview of the spend structure and helps it understand which part of supply chain needs to be prioritized.

 While doing spend analysis on excel is doable, there will still be a lot of issues that most organisations will encounter.
 For example, excel is not scalable for spend data in the hundreds and thousands of rows.
 Challenges like over generalized classification, data inconsistencies and data formatting issues, same supplier different names, regional settings causing inconsistency like decimal delimiters will cause a normal analyst to do more data cleaning work than actual data analysis.
 Say you’ve been able to do all this properly and you’ve spent 2 days in a month doing it, you will then need to update the data and classify new data the next month which will not be scalable.
 There are solutions in the market that have developed this into actual science and the service is provided as a cloud solution.